ankitbarai507/Vehicle-Counter/README.md

 # Vehicle-Counter
-**Basic philosophy** <br/>
+**Methodology** <br/>
-We run object detection & classification model like Mobilenet,FRCNN(more optimal) to get current bounding boxes for each vehicles, then we track it using OpenCV Trackers to get updated bounding box coordinates and run the classification model again for next frames.
+We run object detection & classification model like Mobilenet,FRCNN(more optimal) to get BBoxes for each vehicles within current frame and assign a Tracker to each vehicle detected, then we get updated BBoxes for tracked vehcile using Tracking algorithm OpenCV Trackers.
+Also, we run the Vehicle detection model again for next frame.
-Now, we calculate IoU for the two bounding boxes and if IoU<threshlod then Vehicle count is incremented else it was a vehicle counted in previous frames.<br/>
+Now, we calculate IoU for the two bounding boxes(one predicted by Tracking algorithms and another predicted by Vehicle detection modelfor next frame) and if IoU < <i>threshlod<i/> then Vehicle count is incremented (As it is some new vehicle getting inside frame of video) and a tracker is assigned to this newly detected vehicle else it was a vehicle counted in previous frames.
+Also when BBoxes returned by Tracker gets out of Frame, the trackers are released.<br/>
 Real time Vehicle counter using OpenCV trackers and FRCNN Object detection <br>